Writing While Tender:

 When/where Do I attend the virtual Class?

 After securing your spot you'll receive an email with a zoom link.
-Classes happen on the third Saturday of each month from 12-130pm PST.
+Classes happen on the third Saturday from 12-2pm PST.

 DO I NEED PRIOR writing Experience?

 This class is thoughtfully crafted to be worthwhile for a range of experiences.
-Whether you're seasoned or new, the rituals and prompts will help you go deeper in your writing practice.
+Whether you're seasoned or new, the exercises and prompts will help you go deeper in your writing practice.

 CAN I ASK QUESTIONS THROUGHOUT THE SESSION?